lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

     2. Sets the model object’s plugin (detector.plugin) to the one used

-#### BaseDetection Class
+### BaseDetection Class

-Now we are going to walkthrough the BaseDetection class that we use to abstract common features and functionality when using a model which the code also refers to as "detector".
+Now we are going to walkthrough the BaseDetection class that is used to abstract common features and functionality when using a model which the code also refers to as "detector".

-1. Here we declare the class and define its member variables and the default constructor and destructor.
+1. Declare the class and define its member variables, the constructor and destructor.
+The ExecutableNetwork holds the model that will be used to process the data and make inferences.
+The InferencePlugin is the Inference Engine plugin that will be executing the Intermediate Reference on a specific device.
+InferRequest is the object that will be used to hold input and output data, start inference, and wait for results.
+The name of the model is stored in topoName and the command line argument for the model is stored in commandLineFlag.
+Finally, maxBatch is used to set the number of inputs to infer during each run.

 ```cpp
 struct BaseDetection {